civicrm/release-management/README.md

 ## Philosophy

 Reviewing and testing are natural, important, on-going parts of software-development, but they generally cannot be done by the original developer.
 All developers have a shared interest in having their changes reviewed by a neutral and competent party.
-The goal of the release-cycle is to match-up developers who are willing to check each other's work.
+The goal of the release-cycle is to match-up developers who are willing to check each other's work, and to bring in feedback from non-developers to improve quality assurance.